NFL Week 16 Grades: Rams get an 'A' for clinching NFC West, Browns get an 'F'

 Falcons: B-

-The 'B' in 'B-' here stands for butt because that's basically a big reason why the Falcons lost this game.
+The B in B- here stands for butt because that's a big reason the Falcons lost this game.
 Things started in the first half when Matt Ryan threw a butt interception to Saints rookie Marshon Lattimore.

 That pick led to a Saints touchdown just three plays later.
 Then, in the second half, the butt turnover struck again when Devonta Freeman lost a fumble at the Saints' 1-yard line after running into a teammate's butt.
-Between the butt-pick and the butt-fumble, that two -ouchdown swing was a big reason Atlanta lost.
+Between the butt-pick and the butt-fumble, that two-touchdown swing was a big reason Atlanta lost.
 The Falcons are probably going to be the butt of a lot of jokes after this loss.

 Saints: B+

 The best way to slow down Matt Ryan is to suffocate him with pressure, and that's exactly what the Saints did in this NFC South showdown.
-The Saints racked up five sacks in this game, with Cameron Jordan accounting for two of those.
+The Saints racked up five sacks, with Cameron Jordan accounting for two of those.
 The Saints offense wasn't great in this game, but they did come up with some huge plays, including a 54-yard touchdown pass from Drew Brees to Ted Ginn and a 26-yard touchdown run by Mark Ingram in the second half that more or less iced the game.

 Cincinnati 26-17 over Detroit